 Other festivals were held to sensitize women and youth on leadership roles, the impact of which will be monitored in year three.
-The festivals will make women and youth participate in leadership positions and decision making at all levels besides holding leaders accountable.
+The festivals will, as a result of the sensitization, make women and youth willing and bold enough to want to participate in leadership positions and decision making at all levels besides holding leaders accountable.